Respite and Carer Support

 • “At Risk” respite throughout Far North Queensland

-• Older Carers Initiative, respite for older carers within Townsville and Mackay region
+• Older Carers Initiative, respite for older carers within Townsville, Mackay and the Burdekin

 • Centre based respite at the Activity and Respite Centre